magmuso/OOTanks/README.md

 ---------

 Windows:
-- Compile all the files (if you are not using an IDE, then may have compile each file manualy.
-Example: javac JavaTanks.java)
+- Compile all the files (if you are not using an IDE, then may have compile each file manualy).
+Example:

+    javac JavaTanks.java

-- Run the JavaTanks class with command: java JavaTanks
+- Run the JavaTanks class with command:

+    java JavaTanks

 Linux:

     $ make
     $ java JavaTanks